 The project has also joined forces with public hospitals and according to Anna they can already detect a change in attitude among health workers in central Poland.

-“I believe this project has been eye opening and raised more awareness for the different options available.
+“I believe this project has been an eye-opener and raised more awareness for the different options available.
 We have also received media attention and noticed an increased awareness in the public society,” says Anna.

 The project also offered medical and psychological training cycle Doctors, nurses, and midwives were trained in how to communicate with and understand parents that choose to give birth to a terminally ill child.
 Among other things it has been said that the defining moment when a mother says “goodbye” to her baby, has a crucial impact on her grieving process.

 “The key in this project is to provide these women and children with much needed medical support.
-The Norway Grants made it possible to strengthen our PPC service, and for that we are grateful,” says Anna.
+The funding we have received has made it possible, and for that we are grateful,” says Anna.

 How did they get Polish children interested in maritime culture and history?
 Read the full story here